10 Paint Colors That Instantly Transform Small Rooms

 10. Soft Mint ("Palladian Blue" by Benjamin Moore)

 A sophisticated blue-green that reads as fresh and open.
-It's especially effective in bathrooms and kitchens where you want a clean, spa-like feel.
+It's especially effective in bathrooms and kitchens where you want a clean feel like a spa.

 Pro Tips for Painting Small Rooms